Ghostscypher/php-mpesa/specifications.md

     // token
     public MpesaConfig setToken(token: string, optional $expires_at = 0: int);

+    //Returns the auth token
+    public function getToken();

+    //Returns timestamp when the current token will expire public function getExpiresAtTime();

     // Used to set the shortcode, this is usually the
     // partyA or partyB depending on the transaction
     // identifier_type, indicates the kind of shortcode this is